harmony-development/Loqui/README.md

 ## Building

-- Clone the repo, and switch the working directory to it: `git clone https://github.com/harmony-development/rucies.git && cd rucies`
+- Clone the repo, and switch the working directory to it: `git clone https://github.com/harmony-development/crust.git && cd crust`
 - To build and run the project with debug info / checks use `cargo run`.
 Use `cargo run --release` for an optimized release build.

 ### Nix
-- `nix build .#rucies-debug` to compile a debug build.
+- `nix build .#crust-debug` to compile a debug build.
-- `nix build .#rucies` to compile a release build.
+- `nix build .#crust` to compile a release build.
 - If you don't have flakes enabled, `nix-build` will give you a release build.

 ## Installing

 ### Nix
-- For flakes: `nix profile install github:harmony-development/rucies`
+- For flakes: `nix profile install github:harmony-development/crust`